cloudsigma/vmprep/README.md

  * All systems will have 2GB swap space (`/dev/vda1`) and the rest for root (`/dev/vda2`).
  * All disk images are created to run with VirtIO for both disks and network interface.
  * The keyboard layout is set to English (US).

+## Meta data keys

+One of the corner-stones of these disk images is the use of [meta-data](https://autodetect.cloudsigma.com/docs/server_context.html).
+Using this, we are able to pass data to the guest operating system.
+To get a better overview of the various meta-data variables used, here's a brief overview:

+ * **ssh_public_key**: One or more public SSH keys to be installed into the 'cloudsigma' user account.
+To use multiple keys, use '\n' as the separator.
+ * **provision_hostname**: Set the name of the virtual machine as the hostname for the server.
+Set to 'true' to enable.
+This is disabled by default.
+Please note that the hostname must be a [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) and that no validation of this is implemented.
+ * **run_on_first_boot**: A single command, or a chain of commands (chain with `&&` or `;`) to be executed on first boot.
+Please note that these commands will be executed as root.
+Use with caution.

 ## Installation notes for operating system.